 Training involves both:

-- formal training – attending a Knights referee training school, and
+- formal training – attending an Ivanhoe Darebin Branch referee training school, and

 - on-court training under supervision.

-Our Referee Supervisor conducts referee training and development with the assistance of senior referees at the club.
+Our Referee Advisor and Senior Referee Coaches conduct referee training and development with the assistance of senior referees at the club.
 The Referees Advisor and Referee Coaches conduct rolling referee grading and evaluations.

-The Knights referee training school is held about twice a year at either the Ivanhoe East Primary School SPACE Centre or Doncaster Leeds St complex.
+The Referee Branch at Ivanhoe referee training school is held twice a year at the Ivanhoe East Primary School.

 The school usually involves four to five two-hour sessions on Sundays from 4 pm to 6 pm.
 You will need to bring a pen and paper and be prepared to be involved in some lively classroom activities.

 You will be required to complete practical on-court training.
 This usually begins after about two weeks of the school.
-For juniors this training is generally at one of the club’s home venues.
+For our new junior referees, this training is generally at one of the club’s home venues.

 There is no set time for completing on-court training.
 It depends on the individual.
-However, we usually find 5-6 sessions of 2-3 games each will see most trainees pass their practical assessment.
+However, we usually find that 10-15 games (i.e. 5 or 6 weeks) will see most trainees pass their practical assessment.

-For your on-court training you are required to wear plain black trousers, no stripes or logos etc. and a plain white or plain black T shirt or Polo top, no logos etc. Your training will begin with running alongside a senior referee, learning positioning on the court and signals required.
+For your on-court training you are required to wear plain black trousers, no stripes or logos etc. and a plain white t-shirt or Polo top with no logos etc. Your training will begin with running alongside a senior referee, learning positioning on the court and the signals required.
 As you gain confidence and experience, your trainer will provide you more opportunity to take more control on the court.
 Eventually, you will be on one end by yourself with a trainer assisting from the middle of the court.
 At all times, you will continue to have support from Referee Coaches.

 Assessment & grading

-Referees are initially assessed by our Referees Supervisor and are promoted to ‘trainee’ referee when they are showing ability to be able to officiate games with minimal assistance from a trainer.
+Referees are initially assessed through a robust evaluation process, and then promoted to ‘trainee’ referee when they are showing ability to be able to officiate games with minimal assistance from a trainer.

-As referee’s ability, experience and training accumulates, promotion to higher grades (and rates of pay) follow.
-B grade referees are required to have experience refereeing senior games.
+As referee’s ability, experience and training accumulate, promotion to higher grades (and rates of pay) can follow depending on the individual referee and his/her desire to continue to develop.

-As the Club pays for your on-court training and ongoing registration fees, you are asked to prioritise Ivanhoe Knights games ahead of any other refereeing commitments you may have.
+Ivanhoe Knights will pay for your subsequent annual registration fees; hence, referees must prioritise Ivanhoe Referee Branch at Ivanhoe games ahead of any other refereeing commitments you may have.